kronostechnologies/graphql-framework/docs/docs/cache.md

 This cache level **NEEDS TO** be persisted between requests.

+A type registry cache is created each time the controllers directory or namespace changes.

 ### Level 2: Controllers cache

 The controllers cache handle the following: